gmarland/mercer/README.md

 ###Look At Settings

 These, like camera settings, are a little low level and control the position the camera looks at.
-This is usually automatically determined but just in case you have a specific neeed.
+This is usually automatically determined but just in case you have a specific need.

 <ul>
 	<li><b>lookAtX -</b> the X position that the camera should be looking at.</li>